moggces/ActivityProfilingGUI/installation.md

     install.packages("packrat")

-Next, create a new Rstudio project for this application.
-Dependencies should install automatically for this application.
+## Starting the application (development)

+If starting a development environment, create a new RStudio project in the root project path.
+RStudio should recognize the packrat module and begin installing requirements.
+Alternatively, the following commands could be given:

+    library(packrat)
+    packrat::restore()

+To run the application:

+    library(shiny)
+    runApp()

-## Running the application
+## Starting the application (from the terminal)

-To run the application from the command-line, change directories to the root path of the applcation, then enter the following command in the terminal:
+When using a terminal, packrat does not bootstrap the initialization scripts and install dependencies.
+This can be done manually (again, from the root-path of the project):

+    R -e "library(packrat); packrat::restore();"

+After dependencies have been installed, we can star the application:

-    R -e "library(shiny); runApp(port=1234)"
+    R -e "source(\"packrat/init.R\"); library(shiny); runApp(port=1234);"